Robert Greenidge: Career

+Greenidge led Desperadoes to major victories as an arranger at the prestigious Trinidad & Tobago National Panorama competition:

+1985: Co-arranged Pan Night and Day alongside Beverly Griffith to secure a joint 1st place.

+1991: Arranged and composed Musical Volcano, taking 1st place with a performance incorporating specialized percussion dynamics (such as timpani and gongs).

+1994: Won 1st place with his arrangement of his own composition, Fire Coming Down.

+Steelband Music Festival Success: Outside of Panorama, Greenidge arranged non-calypso classical pieces for Desperadoes at the Steelband Music Festival, leading the orchestra to victory in 1991 with his arrangement of the opera excerpt Bartered Bride.

-Greenidge went on to play on Carly Simon's album Another Passenger, Ringo Starr's record Ringo's Rotogravure, and Robert Palmer's LP Some People Can Do What They Like all in 1976.
+He went on to play on Carly Simon's album Another Passenger, Ringo Starr's record Ringo's Rotogravure, and Robert Palmer's LP Some People Can Do What They Like all in 1976.
 He also appeared on the latter's 1978 album Double Fun.
 He then performed on Grover Washington Jr.'s 1980 album Winelight and John Lennon and Yoko Ono's 1980 LP Double Fantasy.
 He also featured on JJ Cale's 1982 album Grasshopper, Earth Wind and Fire's 1983 album Powerlight, and Jimmy Buffett's 1983 LP One Particular Harbour.
 Greenidge later played on Buffett's 1984 album Riddles in the Sand and Steve Perry's 1984 LP Street Talk.
 Greenidge's talents were also utilized extensively on Harry Nilsson's Duit on Mon Dei, Sandman, and ...That's the Way It Is.

-He went on to perform on Buffet's 1985 album Last Mango in Paris, his 1986 release Floridays, Robert Palmer's 1989 album Addictions: Volume 1 and Buffett's 1994 album Fruitcakes.
+Greenidge went on to perform on Buffet's 1985 album Last Mango in Paris, his 1986 release Floridays, Robert Palmer's 1989 album Addictions: Volume 1, and Buffett's 1994 album Fruitcakes.

 From 1978 to 1983, he played and toured with blues singer Taj Mahal.
 During 1986, Greenidge released his own album, Mad Music, with fellow Coral Reefer Michael Utley.
-He has continued to record with Utley as Club Trini.
-He continued to work in his native country and has played the Trinidad and Tobago Carnival every year since 1979.
+He continued to record with Utley as Club Trini.
+He continued to work in his native country and played the Trinidad and Tobago Carnival every year since 1979.
 He won the national steelband competition Panorama twice with the Desperadoes Steel Orchestra in 1991 and 1994, both times with his own compositions.

+Death

+Robert Greenidge died on June 8, 2026, at the age of 76, after suffering a stroke.